harlev/multi-json-store/README.md

 ```
 will result, as expected, in a sequence of create/update/read to all four storage services

+Run the simple [tests](https://github.com/harlev/multi-json-store/blob/master/tests/test_store.py) to see it in action

 ## Author

 👤 **Ron Harlev**